Parth099/Azure-Certs/AZ-104/03 - Storage/01 - Storage Accounts.md

 The first step in using a Shared Access Policy is selecting a permission type (Read, Write) and a Policy duration.
 This approach of granting access to a container is better then a SAS because to revoke access you simple remove permissions from the policy used to grant it.
 #### Azure AD Authentication
+??

+## Copying Data

+There are many methods of moving large amounts of data between Azure and on-prem.
+There is:
+1. Azure Import/Export Service

+In the portal the above service will track your copy progress.
+Microsoft will send you drives you can use for the copy job.
+The drive can be encrypted and it will have journal-ing enabled.
+You are then required to ship this drive back.

+This is similar to Azure Data Box where no internet is used to copy files only raw data transfer tools.
+This is used in no-internet situations where large volumes (GB, TB) need to be moved.

+You can also use [azCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to move items to Storage accounts via things like SAS (Shared Access Signatures)
 ### Blob Versioning

 A SA can be set to keep versions of a blob.
 You are able to revert to a prior version if needed.